Shadi-Abu-Jaber/Automated-Testing-Project/README.md

   Expected Output: Check that the API handles empty input gracefully and returns an appropriate error response.

-- Rate Limiting:

-  Execute a large number of requests in a short time to test the API's rate limiting mechanism.
-Verify that the API returns an error response when the rate limit is exceeded.

-- Invalid Endpoint:

-  Input: "/invalid"

-  Expected Output: Ensure that the API returns a proper error response for an invalid endpoint.

 - Network Errors:

   Simulate network errors by temporarily disconnecting from the internet during a request and ensure that the API gracefully handles